MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/webdriver-chromium.md

 ---
-description: 了解如何在 Microsoft Edge 中测试你的网站或应用，或通过 WebDriver 自动处理浏览器。
+description: Learn how to test your website or app in Microsoft Edge or automate the browser with WebDriver.
 title: WebDriver (Chromium)
 author: MSEdgeTeam
 ms.author: msedgedevrel